Skip to content

 Why are audio recordings treated as personal information?

-This is because you can use a person’s voice (known as voice data) to identify them, and the conversation could contain confidential information about that data subject.
+This is because you can use a person’s voice (known as voice data) to identify them, and the conversation may contain confidential information about that individual.

 Why are audio recordings treated as sensitive data?